 Gupta Empire Achievements Contributions

-Architecture - Gupta architecture marked the epoch in the creation of a number of stone temples dedicated to the various Hindu gods.
+Gupta architecture marked the epoch in the creation of a number of stone temples dedicated to the various Hindu gods.
 Additionally, Buddhists also built shrines to house the remains of select holy people.
-These structures were called ‘Stupas.’
-This form of architecture made its way to China where it was altered slightly and renamed the ‘pagoda.’
+These structures were called “Stupas.”
+This form of architecture made its way to China where it was altered slightly and renamed the “pagoda.”

 The Parvati temple at Nachana, the temple of Bhitaragaon, the Vishnu temple at Tigawa, the Shiva temple at Bhumara and the Dasavatara temple at Deogarh are some of the landmark examples of the Gupta style of temple architecture.
 Apart from all this, there were a number of secular architectures also which, however, could not be maintained.

-Arithmetic - Beginning with arithmetic, the Indian numeral system which is many times wrongly contributes to the Arabs, who took it from India to Europe where it replaced the Roman system along with the decimal system which are in fact pure Indian inventions of this period.
+Beginning with arithmetic, the Indian numeral system which is many times wrongly contributes to the Arabs, who took it from India to Europe where it replaced the Roman system along with the decimal system which is, in fact, pure Indian inventions of this period.
 This is the number writing system used throughout the world today.

 Further, Scholars of this period include Varahamihira and Aryabhata, who is believed to be the first to come up with the concept of zero and also developed the decimal system based on the number 10.
 They also created a number writing system that was later adopted by the Islamic Empire.

-Astronomy - In the field of Astronomy also, it was scholars like Varahamihira and Aryabhata who believed that the Earth revolved around the Moon.
-They also made a detailed study about solar and lunar eclipses.
+In the field of Astronomy also, it was scholars like Varahamihira and Aryabhata who believed that the Earth revolved around the Moon.
+They also made a detailed study of solar and lunar eclipses.
 Aryabhata, a noted mathematician-astronomer of the Gupta period proposed that the earth is not flat, but is instead round and rotates about its own axis.

 He further also discovered that the Moon and planets shine by reflected sunlight.
 Instead of the prevailing cosmogony in which eclipses were caused by pseudo-planetary nodes Rahu and Ketu, he explained eclipses in terms of shadows cast by and falling on Earth.